Email Settings

 When you use a button, you choose where it sends customers:

-Custom URL – The button links to a web address you specify.
-Use this when you want to send customers to a specific landing page, survey, or third-party review site instead of your built-in review form.
+* **Custom URL** – The button links to a third-party review site or another allowed web address.
+Use this when you want to send customers directly to a platform where you collect reviews (for example, Google, Yelp, or Trustpilot) instead of your built-in review form.

 A clear review link improves click-through rates.
 Test both the rating selector and button to see which performs better for your audience and reputation goals.